-Darwin’s Natural Pet Products
+Darwin’s Natural Pet

-They use dry ice to keep the food frozen, and it has worked phenomenally even on those crazy summer days when the temperature has been in the high 90s/low 100s (30-40 C) here in NC.
+They use dry ice to keep the food frozen, and it has worked phenomenally.
+Even on those crazy summer days when the temperature has been in the high 90s/low 100s (30-40 C) here in NC.

 Raw Paws Pet Food

 I ordered 5 lb of different protein sources (duck, lamb, chicken, beef) which came pre-packaged in long tubes (except for the lamb which came in a plastic bag).
 They took longer to thaw than Darwin’s packages which makes sense because of the 3 lb difference in volume.

-Both companies offer incentives for first time raw customers; Darwin’s “Trial Offer” consists of 10 lb of raw food for $14.95, which I began with before ordering larger amounts.
+Both companies offer incentives for first time raw customers.
+Darwin’s “Trial Offer” consists of 10 lb of raw food for $14.95, which I began with before ordering larger amounts.

-Knowing How Much To Feed
+Knowing How Much Raw To Feed

-Adult dogs should be fed between 2-3% of his adult dog’s ideal body weight.
+Adult dogs should be fed between 2-4% of their ideal body weight.
 Divide that into however many meals your feed your pup(s) per day, and you’re off to a good start.

-It has taken a combination of following that formula, the raw food company’s feeding guidelines and observing our pups’ body condition in order to come up with the correct amount of food to feed.
+It has taken a combination of following that formula, the raw food company’s feeding guidelines and observing my pups’ body condition in order to come up with the correct amount of food to feed.

 Missy was starting to fill out a little more, which was the perfect indicator to lower her per meal allowance to 7.5 oz.
 Now their bodies look perfect, featuring nice waistlines and glowing coats!

-Measuring Food With A Kitchen Scale
+Measuring Raw Dog Food With A Kitchen Scale

 Based on the exact amount of food I mentioned, you probably already guessed that I’m using a food scale to measure out Missy’s & Buzz’s meat allowance.